WU-CVGL/BAD-NeRF/README.md

 ## Acknowledgment

-This source code and the code of computing metrics are respectively derived from [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch/) and [Deblur-NeRF](https://github.com/limacv/Deblur-NeRF).
+The overall framework, metrics computing and camera transfromation are derived from [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch/), [Deblur-NeRF](https://github.com/limacv/Deblur-NeRF) and [BARF](https://github.com/chenhsuanlin/bundle-adjusting-NeRF) respectively.
 We appreciate the effort of the contributors to these repositories.